---

 ## Why Teams Do Not Do This

-Most teams know they are wasting money.
-They do not act on it because:
+Most teams already know they are wasting money.
+The reasons they sit on it are familiar:

 - "We will get to it after the current quarter ends."